eea/eea.docker.taskman/README.md

     $ docker-compose -f frontend-compose.yml up -d

-### First time installation of the Taskman backend stack
+### First time installation of the Taskman backend stack on Production

 Clone the repository